 It may sound obvious, but make a point of asking if a rental is pet-friendly up front.
 If you’re looking for your new dream home online, most website searches have a check box to easily identify pet-friendly rentals.
 A quick Google search will also throw-up a range of results— there are entire websites dedicated to pet-friendly rentals.

 Tip: Most of the major real estate websites have a ‘pet friendly’ or ‘pets allowed’ check box to help you find a rental property that will welcome your canine pal or feline friend.
-There’s also Rent With Pets and Homes With Soul—both these sites are dedicated to connecting responsible pet owners with pet-friendly landlords.
+There’s also Rent With Pets which is dedicated to connecting responsible pet owners with pet-friendly landlords.